mondoohq/installer/dockerhub/mondoolabs/mondoo.md

 ## Supported tags

-- `latest` - always pinned to the latest release of Mondoo Client
+- `latest` - always pinned to the latest release of Mondoo
-- `7` - always pinned to the latest release for a given major version
+- `8` - always pinned to the latest release for a given major version
-- `7.12.0` - always pinned to a specific Mondoo Client release
+- `8.20.0` - always pinned to a specific Mondoo release

 # What is Mondoo